LiamKearn/config/.config/bin/README.md

-## `chrome`
-This script essentially just manages chrome instances from the commandline, it's main advantage over profiles it the ability to spin up a temporary instance that has little to nothing in common with your usual profile (debugging it works on my machine).

-Credit to [Stuart Sierra](https://github.com/stuartsierra) on this one, I made a few modifications whilst translating to fish shell but nothing major.

 ## `setupdefaults`
 Uses the [defaults](https://ss64.com/osx/defaults.html) cli to write common mac preferences I prefer.

-## `sqlitedownload`
-Small script to latest sqlite tools, uses `git ls-remote` to grab the latest tag from GH and translates that to a DL link pointing to the offical sqlite download page.
-Grabs the resulting zip, marks the binaries as rwx and puts them in path.

 ## `importdefaults`
 Very quick and **very useful** script to enable a very simple import-restore functionality with osx defaults.